Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 - If it ripped off like in the image above, fasten the unripped side to your baby.
 Put a second diaper on your baby, over the ripped one.
 The second diaper will hold the first one in place.
 When it’s time to change your baby’s diaper, simply remove the first, broken tab diaper and now refasten the second diaper.

 - If it’s just the sticky part that broke off, you have the option of fastening it with a bandage.

 Invest In More Than One Car Seat Base

-Installing car seat bases take a few minutes and this is a lot of time wasted if you keep switching.
-It is a huge hassle that can easily be avoided by getting a base for each car.
+Continually switching is a huge hassle that can easily be avoided by getting 2 car seat bases.
 It is well worth the money if you consider the time wasted for swapping the base from car to car.

 Keep Your New Baby’s Nails Short To Avoid Scratches

 You can solve this hassle by: